-Located 23 km off the coast of Sihanoukville, Koh Rong is the largest island in all of Cambodia.
-It sits peacefully in the Gulf of Thailand and is often touted as the ultimate Cambodian paradise.
+Koh Rong is the largest island in all of Cambodia.
+About 23 km off the coast of Sihanoukville, it sits peacefully in the Gulf of Thailand and is often touted as the ultimate Cambodian paradise.

-Due to its small population size and only being established as a tourist destination in the early 2000s, Koh Rong still remains visibly untouched.
-The luscious greens of the vast rolling jungle interior highlight how well-preserved the beautiful beaches are.
+With a small population and only established as a tourist destination in the early 2000s, Koh Rong still remains visibly untouched.
+The luscious greens of the vast, rolling, jungle interior highlight how well-conserved the beautiful beaches are.

-There’s also a vibrant but relaxing atmosphere to the island.
+There’s also a vibrant but relaxing atmosphere.
 The calls and noises from the distant wildlife paired with the tranquil sounds of the ocean are unlike anything you’ve ever experienced.

 To uncover this amazing island, you’ll have to take a 45-50 minute boat or ferry ride from Sihanoukville, which will make you feel like you’re really stepping into your own personal remote island.

 Just remember: Don’t confuse Koh Rong with its younger, smaller Koh Rong Samloem island sibling.
 Koh Rong is much bigger!
-Its impressive 78km2 area size overshadows Koh Rong Samloem’s 24.5km2 area size four times over.
+Its impressive 78 km2 area size overshadows Koh Rong Samloem’s 24.5 km2.